anna099/hegel/observing-reason/1-observing.md

 #### Observation of Nature {#natur}

-<blockquote class="epigraph">O chestnut tree, great rooted blossomer, / Are you the leaf, the blossom or the bole?<footer>William Butler Yeats, *Among School Children*</footer></blockquote>
+<blockquote class="epigraph">O chestnut tree, great rooted blossomer, / Are you the leaf, the blossom or the bole?<footer>W.B.
+Yeats, *Among School Children*, 1926</footer></blockquote>

 At the outset, the observer thinks in the tradition of Francis Bacon, working as an 'unthinking consciousness.'
 Hegel does not mean this in a straightforwardly